invertedv/testGo/docs/gomFile.md

 this directory and copy over the "model" subdirectory.

 ***Saving the assessment data***<br>
-You may, optionally, save the data used for the assessment along with model outputs back to ClickHouse.
+You may, optionally, create a ClickHouse table with the data used for the assessment along with model outputs.
 There are two keys required to do this.
-- saveTable: \<table name\><br>is the ClickHouse table to save the assess data to.
+- saveTable: \<table name\><br>
+the ClickHouse table to save the assess data to.
 - saveTableTargets: \<name1\>{target list 1}; \<name2\>{target list 2}<br>
-The 'name' is the name of the field in the output field.
+the 'name' value is the name of the fieldds to create in ClickHouse.
 The target list is a list of comma-separated columns of the model output to sum to create the field.
 For instances, if the model is a softmax with 5 output columns, then